 A shutter’s lifetime is rated in “cycles.”
 One cycle is a full open and full closure of the shutter blades.
 Typical expected lifetime for most standard Uniblitz shutters is about 1,000,000 cycles, however certain modifications can substantially increase expected lifetimes.

 Normally open shutter devices remain open without power, and close when activated.
-Of course, this only applies to Uni-Stable shutter devices, since Bi-Stable shutter devices do not require power to hold the shutter blades in the open or closed state.
+Of course, this only applies to uni-stable shutter devices, since bi-stable shutter devices do not require power to hold the shutter blades in the open or closed state.
 The standard configuration for Uniblitz uni-stable shutter devices is “normally closed,” but most of them can be configured as normally open by special order.
 Please contact us for more information regarding this special option.

-Closing Bounce is the maximum distance the blades will travel back into the aperture after they have traveled to the fully opened position.
+Opening bounce is the maximum distance the blades will travel back into the aperture after they have traveled to the fully opened position.
 The amount specified is a percentage of the shutter’s specific aperture diameter.

-Opening Time is the time it takes for the shutter blades to travel from the fully closed position to the open position.
+Opening time is the time it takes for the shutter blades to travel from the fully closed position to the open position.
 In shutter specifications, opening time is often referred to as the “transfer time on opening.”
 This specification shouldn’t be confused with “total opening time,” which is measured from the point at which the exposure pulse signal (used to open the shutter) is received by the driver.

-R3 High Temperature Option
+R3 High Temperature